Commercial MEP Engineering Design Services Across All 50 States

 |---|---|---|

 Permitting timelines run in parallel and vary significantly by jurisdiction.
-See our state-by-state permitting timeline guide for AHJ-specific data.
+See our state-by-state permitting timeline guide and our data on how long ground-up commercial construction takes.

 Building Types Requiring Specialized MEP Design

-The most MEP-intensive commercial facilities are hospitals, data centers, cleanrooms, life sciences labs, food processing plants, cold storage, cannabis cultivation, and commercial kitchens — where mechanical, electrical, and plumbing systems can represent 50–70% of total construction cost.
+The most MEP-intensive commercial facilities are hospitals, data centers, cleanrooms, life sciences labs, food processing plants, cold storage, cannabis cultivation, and commercial kitchens, where mechanical, electrical, and plumbing systems can represent 50 to 70 percent of total construction cost.

 MEP Codes & Industry Organizations

 Commercial MEP engineering must comply with national codes and industry standards.
-TCG’s MEP team is experienced across the full regulatory framework that governs commercial buildings in the United States.
+TCG’s MEP team is experienced across the full regulatory framework that governs commercial buildings in the United States, including the IBC 2024 code changes and IECC 2024 envelope requirements by climate zone.

 ASHRAE